WUSTL-CSPL/Kairos-Userspace/README.md

 ### 9. [Optional] Generating Other Results

-The steps outlined above generate results for ORB-SLAM under high system overhead with Shore mitigation.
-Users can also follow these steps to generate results in `~/Shore-user/case-study/plots/data`:
+The steps outlined above generate results for ORB-SLAM under high system overhead with Kairos mitigation.
+Users can also follow these steps to generate results in `~/Kairos-user/case-study/plots/data`:

 (i) **baseline.txt** - without system overhead.
 This can be achieved by commenting out:
-- `STABILITY()` in the file `~/Shore-user/case-study/ORB_SLAM3/src/LocalMapping.cc`.
+- `STABILITY()` in the file `~/Kairos-user/case-study/ORB_SLAM3/src/LocalMapping.cc`.
-- `CONSISTENCY()` in the file `~/Shore-user/case-study/catkin_ws/src/orb_slam3_ros_wrapper/src/stereo_inertial_node.cc` within the ORB_SLAM3 source code.
+- `CONSISTENCY()` in the file `~/Kairos-user/case-study/catkin_ws/src/orb_slam3_ros_wrapper/src/stereo_inertial_node.cc` within the ORB_SLAM3 source code.
 Then, recompile the project as per Step 3 and run it as outlined in Step 6.

-(ii) **abnormal.txt** - under high system overhead but without the Shore mitigation.
+(ii) **abnormal.txt** - under high system overhead but without the Kairos mitigation.
 This requires:
-- Commenting out also`STABILITY()` in the file `~/Shore-user/case-study/ORB_SLAM3/src/LocalMapping.cc`.
+- Commenting out also`STABILITY()` in the file `~/Kairos-user/case-study/ORB_SLAM3/src/LocalMapping.cc`.
-- Commenting out also `CONSISTENCY()` in the file `~/Shore-user/case-study/catkin_ws/src/orb_slam3_ros_wrapper/src/stereo_inertial_node.cc` within the ORB_SLAM3 source code.
+- Commenting out also `CONSISTENCY()` in the file `~/Kairos-user/case-study/catkin_ws/src/orb_slam3_ros_wrapper/src/stereo_inertial_node.cc` within the ORB_SLAM3 source code.
 Then, recompile the project as per Step 3, inject overhead as described in Step 5, and run it as outlined in Step 6.